 For example, beverage category managers can learn in which retail locations they can find bubbly drinkers or beer and wine lovers based on visitors’ psychographic data.

 When planning a new product launch or sampling project, category managers can minimize their risks by using location data to see whether the new product will match local tastes.
 Harnessing location-based demographic and psychographic data can also help build a pitch to retail partners as to why store managers and retail buyers should stock the new product.

-For example, a cooking sauce category manager who is launching a new Korean-style sauce can use foot traffic data layered with consumer web search data from the GeoWeb dataset to find retail chains – or specific branches – that Korean food lovers visit, and increase their marketing investments in these locations.
+For example, a cooking sauce category manager who is launching a new Asian-style sauce can use foot traffic data, layered with data on consumer social media activity from Spatial.ai's FollowGraph dataset, to find retail chains or venues with trade areas that have large shares of Asian food enthusiasts.

 Foot traffic data can also inform merchandising strategies.
 Typically, sales are scheduled and directed from the top down, on a chain or channel-wide basis.
 This approach often fails to consider local product demand and consumer spending patterns and doesn’t capitalize on local events that offer plenty of growth opportunities.

 CPG managers can track local visitation trends, examine local spending patterns and identify daily or weekly visit peaks in each store, city, or region, to plan product promotions that are uniquely suited to each chain and location.

 Foot traffic data can be particularly helpful for CPG companies looking to distribute their products through “mom-and-pop” local stores and independent chains.
 While owners of these smaller retailers usually understand the needs of their communities, their sales data is less available to share with suppliers.
 Category managers can use foot traffic data to gain in-store performance visibility and adjust their offerings for local needs.